starhound/Win-Terminal-Retro/README.md

 * Open Windows Terminal
 * Press *CTRL , +*
-* Copy the Profiles.json content into the "profiles" field, keep in mind if you copy over the "list" field blank you may have issues, I've kept it there as the profiles.json file expects it.
+* Copy the Profiles.json content into the "profiles" field, keep in mind if you copy over the "list" field blank you may have issues, I've kept it there as the profiles field expects it.
 * Copy and paste the Windows-Retro-Terminal-Settings.json content into the "schemes" field.
 * Save settings.json